jtesta/ssh-audit/PACKAGING.md

 # Snap

-To create the snap package, run a fully-updated Ubuntu Server 22.04 VM.
+To create the Snap package, run a fully-updated Ubuntu Server 24.04 VM.

-Create the snap package with:
+Create the Snap package with:
 ```
     $ ./build_snap.sh
 ```

-Upload the snap with:
+Upload the Snap with:

 ```
     $ snapcraft export-login ~/snap_creds.txt